fastify/fastify/docs/Reference/Request.md

   handling the request
 - `routeConfig` - The route [`config`](./Routes.md#routes-config)
   object.
+- `routeOptions`
-- `routeBodyLimit` - either server limit or route limit.
+  - `bodyLimit` - either server limit or route limit
 - [.getValidationFunction(schema | httpPart)](#getvalidationfunction) -
   Returns a validation function for the specified schema or http part, if any of either are set or cached.